matthewcrews/tractor-language/README.md

 ## Desired Features

 - Statically Typed
-- Parametric Polymorphism for Collections
+- Parametric Polymorphism
 - Immutable by default
-- Mutation is allowed but is explicit
+- Mutation is allowed and is explicit
 - Polish Notation?
 - Order of precedence is left to right